loroulora/SQL-academy/README.md

 # SQL-academy
-My Solved tasks in SQL Academy
+Hello, here you can see my Solved tasks in SQL Academy